ChristopherTYoung/CS1410_FinalProject/README.md

     -Game will display player and enemy health
     -Game will determine amount of damage done to an enemy or the player -Set Difficulties?

+## ToDo List
+    -Have multiple classes for the players, enemies and the game builder -Make a struct
+    -Enumerated type
+    -Use inheritence, Use it with players to get their class properties, same with enemies -polymorphism
+    -A second polymorphism
+    -Throwing exceptions and catching, Use with user inputing their player class so they don't input anything  invalid -own generic datatype
+    -Properties, Use in player classes to give them damage, health, attack and defense, same with enemies -static member function, Shop items costs
+    -Interface
+    -Second interface
+    -two different built in generic collection types